Masuria: Teutonic Order

 After the Order's acquisition of Prussia, Poles (or more specifically, Mazurs, that is inhabitants of the adjacent region of Mazovia) began to settle in the southeastern part of the conquered region.
 German, Dutch, Flemish, and Danish colonists entered the area afterward, from the northwest.
 The number of Polish settlers grew significantly again at the beginning of the 15th century, especially after the first and the second treaties of Thorn (Toruń), in 1411 and 1466 respectively, following the Thirteen Years' War and the final defeat of the order.
 The Battle of Grunwald took place in western Masuria in 1410.
 It was one of the largest battles of medieval Europe and ended in a Polish-Lithuanian victory over the Teutonic Knights.
 In 1440 the anti-Teutonic Prussian Confederation was founded, and various towns of Masuria joined it.
+Western Masuria with Ostróda, was, next to the Chełmno Land, the place of the most widespread participation of the nobility in the foundation of the Confederation.
 In 1454 upon the Confederation's request King Casimir IV of Poland signed the act of incorporation of the entire region including Masuria to Poland and after the subsequent Thirteen Years' War Masuria became a part of Poland as a fief held by the Grand Master of the Teutonic Order.
-Later assimilation of the German settlers as well as the Polish immigrants and native Prussian inhabitants created the new Prussian identity, although the subregional difference between the German- and Polish-speaking part remained.